nevmerzhitsky/headless-metatrader4/README.md

 ## Setup host system

 Unfortunately, MetaTrader 4 can't work without real GUI desktop, thus you should install an desktop application in the host OS.
 Let's do it with Xfce and TightVNC.
+And fortunately, cheapest droplet of DigitalOcean ($5/mon) is enough for running the task.
+If you haven't account in DigitalOcean you can register by my referral [link](https://m.do.co/c/8a6e11b01bba) to get $10 credit.

 ```bash
 sudo apt-get update